 Here is a great product landing page using these best practices at EnergyFirst.com (credit to Alex Harris):

-A/B testing ideas are essential to find highest converting ones
+A/B testing is essential to find highest converting ideas

 Wrapping up, to help you find highest converting variations of ecommerce ideas you really need to do some A/B testing for them.
 And realize not all ideas will work for you – it can heavily depend on the type of industry you are in and your unique value proposition – I can help give you customized ideas too.